 In April 2015, the FASB issued ASU No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement," which provides guidance for a customer's accounting for cloud computing costs.
 Under ASU 2015-05, if a software cloud computing arrangement contains a software license, customers should account for the license element of the arrangement in a manner consistent with the acquisition of other software licenses.
-If the arrangement does not contain a software license, customers should account for the arrangements entered into or materially modified after the effective date, or retrospectively.
+If the arrangement does not contain a software license, customers should account for the arrangement as a service contract.
+This standard may be applied either prospectively to all arrangements entered into or materially modified after the effective date, or retrospectively.
 ASU 2015-05 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015, and early adoption is permitted.
 The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.